ansys/ansys-templates/doc/source/examples.rst

 Examples
 ########
-These examples demonstrate the behavior and usage of my_solution.
+These examples demonstrate the behavior and usage of a.

 ..
 Provide links to the files in doc/source/examples below: